The bellow policies are in place to ensure:

 Required equipment: Swimmers in the Bronze, Silver, and Gold group must wear a Team cap of the swim team at practice and at swim meets.
 Different training equipment is required depending on which group your child is swimming.
 It is the swimmer’s responsibility to bring its equipment at every practice.

 All swimmers must be registered with Victory Aquatics and pay its monthly dues at the office.
 Your membership agreement and obligation to Team policy begins at child’s first practice.
-Upon paying the Annual add-on fee the swimmer will receive their registration gift.
 Entering a practice and/or payment of monthly dues constitutes acceptance of: team policy, the code of conduct, the medical release/liability waiver form, the media release waiver.

 Swim Meet Entries